Liming materials for Minnesota soils

 In Minnesota, liming materials are analyzed and sold on the basis of Effective Neutralizing Power (ENP).
 The analysis label lists pounds of ENP per ton of liming material.
 Similarly, lime suggestions are now provided in terms of lb of ENP per acre.
 The ENP is calculated from an analysis of carbonate content and a measure of particle sizes.
 In the past, recommendations were made in terms of tons per acre.
 Specific suggestions in terms of lb ENP per acre for major crops in Minnesota are listed in Fact Sheet AG-FS-5956.

-The chemical purity of the limestone material is expressed in terms of Total Neutralizing Power (TNP).
-In the past, the purity of liming materials was expressed on the basis of Calcium Carbonate Equivalent (CCE).
-The TNP is the same as the old CCE.
-The Finess Index (FI) is determined in the laboratory by measuring the percentage of the liming material that passes through sieves of various sizes.
-Three sieve sizes (8 mesh, 20 mesh, 60 mesh) are used.
-The FI is determined from the following equation:
+We measure the chemical purity of the limestone material in Total Neutralizing Power (TNP).
+The TNP is the same as the old measure of Calcium Carbonate Equivalent (CCE).
+The laboratory will also measure Finess Index (FI) by measuring the percentage of the liming material that passes through sieves of various sizes - 8 mesh, 20 mesh and 60 mesh.

 FI = ( % passing 8 mesh but remaining on 20 mesh) x0.2